samvo-csuf/websocket-messenger/README.md

-# NOTES
+# IMPORTANT NOTES
-# Was able to get two devices to communicate over the same network, but the only issue was that it required disabling Windows Defender Firewall for it to work.
+- Was able to get two devices to communicate over the same network, but the only issue was that it required disabling Windows Defender Firewall for it to work.
-# I also was not able to figure out and implement the Connection Handling Feature because I was having so much issues.
+ - I also was not able to figure out and implement the Connection Handling Feature because I was having so much issues.
 Therefore, I left it out on this iteration.
 However, I will continue to work on it and try to implement it into my program in the future iteration.